activesphere/exq-scheduler/README.md

 * `args`: List of values that should be passed to `perform` method in worker.
 Defaults to `[]`.

+* `retry`: Number of times Exq should retry the job if it fails.
+If set to true, Exq will use `max_retires` instead. defaults to `true`.

 * `enabled`: Schedule is enabled if set to true.
 Defaults to `true`.
 Note: if this config value is set, on restart it will override the any previous value set via Sidekiq web UI.
 Don't use